 Leeds born Sian founded her fashion brand before she appeared on the show.
 However, she was keen to win the £250,000 investment to develop it further, using part of that money to promote her clothes through social media influencers.

-After winning the prize money and working hard on sianmariefashion, Sian's business has been successful, with her clothing line now being sold in department stores including House of Fraser.
-She has since taken on the role of hosting The Apprentice's Celebrity podcast titled, The Wake Up Call.
+After winning the prize money and working hard on SNME The Label, Sian's business has been successful, with her clothing line being sold in department stores including House of Fraser.
+She is also the co-founder of digital marketing and e-commerce agency Twenty Twenty Digital.

-With Lord Sugar's investment, Sarah Lynn has gone on to huge success, with her confectionary line Sweets in the City launching in Waitrose stores across the country.
+With Lord Sugar's investment, Sarah Lynn has gone on to huge success, with her confectionary line Sweets in the City being sold in the likes of Harrods, Selfridges, Waitrose and Picturehouse cinemas.
+She's also launched a balloon business called Bloon Away.

 Series ten winner: Mark Wright (2014)